tejatanush/MatriceAI_assignment/README.md

   - “When did the red car appear?”
   - “Show all trucks with visible license plates.”
   - “Find the timestamp of a blue motorcycle.”
+- I had used ollama3 which is hosted locally in laptop.

 CityEye interprets queries, generates optimized SQL, executes it on the metadata DB, and provides clean professional answers.